Crunchy Granola Chocolate Candy Apples

 As soon as apples are in the farmer's markets, it's definitely autumn.
 As much as I've loved the summer produce, there's nothing like sweet honeycrisp apples and tiny Seckel pears.
 Apple picking is a huge fall tradition on the East Coast, and as lovely as it is, we're left with more apples than we know what to do with.
 Besides pies, crumbles and applesauce, I propose a more festive fall tradition: candy apples.
-These are covered with Van's Cinnamon Heaven cereal, and for those chocolate lovers, we have another, decadent variation.
 It's a relatively easy DIY or a perfect reason to entertain.
 Apple party, anyone?

 Ingredients5-6 Fuji or granny smith apples, 16 ounces semisweet chocolate, 2 cups Blueberry Walnut Granola, Long popsicle sticks or skewers, to serve,

 Preheat oven to 300 degrees.
 Line granola on a baking sheet and add to oven for 20 minutes, then set aside to cool.